 Figure 1.
 Development of the tooth (Hyman 1942).

-your caption should read:
+same OR modified, your caption should read:

 Figure 1.
 Development of the tooth (after Hyman 1942).